-GREAT FALLS — On Tuesday mornings you can find the "Very Special Arts" class being taught at the Paris Gibson Square Museum of Art.
+GREAT FALLS — On Tuesday mornings you can find their art class being taught at the Paris Gibson Square Museum of Art.

 About the class:

-Working with and getting to know this ever-evolving group of artists enriches the lives of all of those involved in the VSA experience.
+Working with and getting to know this ever-evolving group of artists enriches the lives of all of those involved in the art experience.

 Each year the classes gather all artwork that is made, and at the end of the year The Square has an exhibit to showcase the Very Special Arts class.

 Teacher Michelle Schroll says part of why she loves teaching these classes is the student's reactions when they get to see their work on display.